johnelliott/tumblr-bootstrap-theme/README.md

 tumblr-default
 ==============

-The example text from tumblr theme documentation, for connivence.
+A tumblr theme built with Bootsrap 3